projectcontour/contour/design/header-routing.md

   When authenticated, an additional header is added which identifies the user as part of OrgA.
   The request is routed to the appropriate backend matching the user's organization membership.

+- API Version Numbers in the header: Using a header to route requests to different backends based upon the header value (e.g. `apiversion: v2.0` vs `apiversion:v2.1-beta`)

+- Does an Auth header exist in the request regardless of the value?

 - Some headers will require a regex style expression for matching.
 If user wanted to target Chrome browsers, here's a sample header.
 We'd need to specify the `Chrome` bit out of the header value:

   ```